docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 #### Description

-True if the layer has no expressly set name, but contains a named source.
-In this case, `layer.name` has the same value as `layer.source.name`.
-False if the layer has an expressly set name, or if the layer does not have a source.
+`true` if the layer has no expressly set name, but contains a named source.
+In this case, `layer.name` has the same value as `layer.source.name`. `false` if the layer has an expressly set name, or if the layer does not have a source.

 #### Type